AydenB/mkdocs/docs/user-guide/Accounts Payable.md

 **Procedure 1**: Use the 4=Delete option to delete the “out-of-period” vouchers from the payment batch before accepting it.
 1. Locate the desired voucher (use <Page Down> if necessary), and enter 4 (Delete) in the selection column next to its vendor code.
-2. Press <Enter>.
+2. Press &lt;Enter&gt;.
 The screen’s list is redisplayed without the deleted voucher.
     >Note: When a voucher is deleted from a payment batch, its corresponding vendor invoice is not deleted from the A/P system.
 3. If necessary, repeat the previous instructions to continue deleting “out-of-period” vouchers.
-4. To save the payment batch without accepting it, press <F3> (Exit); otherwise, press <F4> (Accept batch) and refer to [Accepting A Payment Batch](#accepting-a-payment-batch) for information about the A/P Payment Check Date Edit Report.
+4. To save the payment batch without accepting it, press &lt;F3&gt; (Exit); otherwise, press &lt;F4&gt; (Accept batch) and refer to [Accepting A Payment Batch](#accepting-a-payment-batch) for information about the A/P Payment Check Date Edit Report.

 **Procedure 2**: Use the Edit Voucher Pay Date application to change the pay date of the “out-of-period” vouchers in the payment batch before accepting it.
 As described below, the vouchers must be deleted from the payment batch, then added to the batch after the pay date is changed.
-1. Press <F3> to exit.
+1. Press &lt;F3&gt;to exit.
 The Auto Payment Selection screen appears.
-2. Press <F3> to exit.
+2. Press &lt;F3&gt; to exit.
 The Accounts Payable screen appears.
 3. Select option 8 (Edit Voucher Pay Date) from the Accounts Payable screen.
 The Invoice Pay Date Maintenance Prompt Screen screen appears.
 4. Enter the voucher of the desired voucher for the Voucher Number (7,n) field.
 5. Enter R for the Voucher Type (2,a) field.
-6. Press <Enter>.
+6. Press &lt;Enter&gt;.
 The Invoice Pay Date Maintenance screen appears.
-7. Enter the desired date for the Pay Date (6,n) field, and press <Enter>.
+7. Enter the desired date for the Pay Date (6,n) field, and press &lt;Enter&gt;.
-8. Press <Enter> when prompted to confirm.
+8. Press &lt;Enter&gt; when prompted to confirm.
 The Invoice Pay Date Maintenance Prompt Screen screen appears with the Record changed message.
-9. If necessary, users can repeat the previous instructions to continue editing vouchers, or press <F3> (Exit).
+9. If necessary, users can repeat the previous instructions to continue editing vouchers, or press &lt;F3&gt; (Exit).
 The Accounts Payable screen appears.
 10. Select option 4 (Auto Payment Selection) to select the desired payment batch with the F8 (Select batch) function key and the Batch Selection screen.
 11. When the A/P Payment Selection screen appears, use the 4=Delete option to delete the “out-of-period” vouchers in the payment batch.
-12. Use the <F6> (Add invoice) function key to add the vouchers with changed pay dates to the payment batch.
+12. Use the &lt;F6&gt; (Add invoice) function key to add the vouchers with changed pay dates to the payment batch.
 Refer to [Editing A Payment Batch](#editing-a-payment-batch) for additional information.
-13. To save the payment batch without accepting it, press <F3> (Exit); otherwise, press <F4> (Accept batch) and refer to [Accepting A Payment Batch](#accepting-a-payment-batch) for information about the A/P Payment Check Date Edit Report.
+13. To save the payment batch without accepting it, press &lt;F3&gt; (Exit); otherwise, press &lt;F4&gt; (Accept batch) and refer to [Accepting A Payment Batch](#accepting-a-payment-batch) for information about the A/P Payment Check Date Edit Report.

 ### Editing A Voucher